damyanbogoev/nodejs-module-init/README.md

 **Watch**

-To start the watch grunt task which internally executes the jshint and mocha (test) tasks, you should run the following command:
+To start the watch Grunt task which internally executes the jshint and mocha (test) tasks, you should run the following command:

 	grunt